Protect Construction Employees from Hazardous Exposures

 • Workforce health care that helps to contain and/or reduce workers’ compensation and health care costs

 In addition, Concentra is seeking to raise awareness of occupational asthma in the construction industry.
-An article by Dr. McCarthy appeared in Construction Executive on April 14, in which she highlighted the seriousness of occupational asthma: “In 2019, 3,524 people died with asthma in the United States.13 As many as 21 percent of those deaths are attributed to exposures at work.14 Workplace practices have improved but still the highest number of occupational asthma deaths among men, based on a 1999-to-2016 study, occurred in the construction industry.
-For women, asthma deaths were highest in health care.”15
+As many as 21 percent of asthma deaths are attributed to exposures at work.8 Workplace practices have improved but still the highest number of occupational asthma deaths among men occurred in the construction industry.
+For women, asthma deaths were highest in health care.”9

-Nationwide and across all industries, more than 300 substances have known or suspected associations with work-related asthma, which can occur in acute form shortly after an exposure or in chronic form after weeks or months of exposure.16 Asthma-related exposures can occur at virtually any phase of construction – during excavation and foundation work, in wall construction, roofing, sheet metal work, and in finishing work.
+Nationwide and across all industries, more than 300 substances have known or suspected associations with work-related asthma, which can occur in acute form shortly after an exposure or in chronic form after weeks or months of exposure.10 Asthma-related exposures can occur at virtually any phase of construction – during excavation and foundation work, in wall construction, roofing, sheet metal work, and in finishing work.

 Preventing heat-related illness

 OSHA regularly communicates the importance of preventing work-related heat illnesses – ranging from heat rash to heat stroke, which can be fatal.
 However, there continues to be no national OSHA standard for heat-related illness.
-Most outdoor heat-related fatalities occur within a few days of first exposure because a person’s body has not had time to gradually build up a tolerance to conditions, OSHA says.18
+Most outdoor heat-related fatalities occur within a few days of first exposure because a person’s body has not had time to gradually build up a tolerance to conditions, OSHA says.12

 Conclusion